impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/Debian OpenVPN Server Script.md

 			./easyrsa build-client-full "$CLIENT" nopass
 			;;
 		2)
-			echo "You will be asked for the client password below" ./easyrsa build-client-full "$CLIENT"
+			echo " You will be asked for the client password below " ./easyrsa build-client-full "$CLIENT"
 			;;
 		esac